Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 Next, the `playabilityStatus` object indicates whether the video is playable within the context of the client that made the request.
 In case it's not, a `reason` property will be included with a human-readable message explaining why — for example, because the video is intended for mature audiences, or because it's not accessible in the current region.
 When dealing with unplayable videos, you'll still be able to obtain their metadata, but you won't be able to retrieve any streams.

 Finally, assuming the video is marked as playable, `streamingData` should contain the list of streams that YouTube provided for the playback.
-These are divided into `formats` and `adaptiveFormats` arrays inside the response, and correspond to the various quality options available in the player.
+These are divided into the `formats` and `adaptiveFormats` arrays inside the response, and correspond to the various quality options available in the player.

 The separation between `formats` and `adaptiveFormats` is a bit confusing and I found that it doesn't refer so much to the [delivery method](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming), but rather to the way the streams are encoded.
 Specifically, the `formats` array describes traditional video streams, where both the audio and the video tracks are combined into a single container ahead of time, while `adaptiveFormats` lists dedicated audio-only and video-only streams, which are overlaid at run-time by the player.